-MUA:120 Applied Piano 1.0 cr.
+MUA:120 Applied Piano

 This course advances students from their present ability to a higher and more proficient level.
 There is no prerequisite and students need only have the desire and interest to learn to play the piano.
 (39.6 Lab Hrs.)